GonzalezMan4011/iPod_iOS4_App_Remade/README.md

 I’ve made notes available [here](notes/notes.md)

+## Important
+This only supports iOS 15+ and it does not work with Apple Music Subscriptions.
+Only synced music or any other non-protected songs are supported.

 ## Backstory
 I hate the official Music app a lot because it sucks, it has a ton of Apple Music ads (annoying when you sync music from your Mac) and it's kinda boring.